ranton256/used_car_sale_price_analysis/README.md

     ...
     Saving model to model_xgboost_2023_03_13_16_35_43.pkl

-## Price Prediction Using Trained Model.
+## Price Prediction Using Trained Model

 The Jupyter notebook 'used_car_price_predictor.ipynb' contains code which loads the saved model, recreates the same train/test split, and then runs the test set through the model and outputs